Donskoy

 Common Mistakes New Donskoy Owners Make

-The mistakes that derail new Donskoy ownership are almost always preventable with preparation.
+First-year Donskoy difficulties cluster around a handful of avoidable errors rather than unpredictable events.
 Mistake one: choosing Donskoy based on appearance rather than lifestyle fit—this breed's moderate to high energy and moderate care demands must match your reality.
 Mistake two: the "figure it out as we go" approach to nutrition and healthcare, which leads to reactive spending instead of planned budgeting.
 Mistake three: socializing too aggressively or not at all—Donskoy's friendly temperament requires gradual, positive exposure to new experiences.
 Mistake four: comparing your Donskoy's progress to other cats online, which creates unrealistic expectations and unnecessary anxiety.
 Underestimating costs results in difficult decisions when veterinarian bills arrive.
 Finally, many new owners don't establish a veterinarian relationship early enough, missing critical early health screening windows.

 Building a Care Team for Your Donskoy